Before We Start…

 Use facing pages if your document is a saddle-stitched publication.
 If it’s going to be printed as loose sheets, then you don’t need to use Facing Pages.

 Primary Text Frame

 When you’re reading a mainstream magazine, there’s usually a lot going on in the pages.
 There are ads, side bars, titles, photos and more.
 There’s also the guts of the main story you’re reading.
 Well, those text frames are the Primary Text Frames.
 They make up the flow of the main story.
 They’re like a stream going through your document.

 There can only be one primary text stream through a document.
-The beauty of Primary Text Frames is that when you apply a new Master with a Primary Frame, it adapts to the new layout with the text simply re-flowing through it.
+The beauty of Primary Text Frames is that when you apply a new Parent with a Primary Frame, it adapts to the new layout with the text simply re-flowing through it.

-If you didn’t check the Primary Text Frame checkbox when you created the document, you can always go to your Master Pages to activate them there.
+If you didn’t check the Primary Text Frame checkbox when you created the document, you can always go to your Parent Pages to activate them there.
 All you need to do is click on the icon shown above to make the little arrow appear.

 The page bleed is the excess space you set to allow for inaccuracy when your commercial printer trims your pages.
 It’s usually ⅛″.
 In InDesign, it appears as a red line around the perimeter of your pages.

 When you’re setting up your new document in InDesign, it’s a good idea to add a bleed.
 Even if you’re not sure that the document will bleed, there’s no harm in having it there.
 At least you won’t need to add it after the fact if you discover you need it.

 Set Up a Horizontal Grid

-Go to your A-Master, then use Layout > Create Guides… To create horizontal guides on your pages.
+Go to your A-Parent, then use Layout > Create Guides… To create horizontal guides on your pages.

 These guides will give you a structure for aligning objects.

 Parent Text Frames

-Master Page items are locked on document pages.
+Parent Page items are locked on document pages.
 That means that you cannot select them on the document page without unlocking them.
 You can Shift-⌘-click on a locked frame on a document page to unlock it.
-Alternatively, you can type Shift-⌘-⌥-L to unlock all Master Page elements on a document page.
+Alternatively, you can type Shift-⌘-⌥-L to unlock all Parent Page elements on a document page.